Canon 1Ds Mark II vs Nikon D810

 |Canon 1D X Mark II||optical||Y||3.2||1620||fixed||Y||1/8000s||16.0||n||n|

 |Canon 1D Mark IV||optical||Y||3.0||920||fixed||n||1/8000s||10.0||n||n|

 |Canon 1D Mark III||optical||Y||3.0||230||fixed||n||1/8000s||10.0||n||n|

 |Canon 1D Mark II N||optical||Y||2.5||230||fixed||n||1/8000s||8.5||n||n|

 One difference between the cameras concerns the presence of an on-board flash.
 The D810 has one, while the 1Ds Mark II does not.
 While the built-in flash of the D810 is not very powerful, it can at times be useful as a fill-in light.

 The Nikon D810 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The 1Ds Mark II writes its imaging data to Compact Flash cards, while the D810 uses Compact Flash or SDXC cards.
-The D810 features dual card slots, which can be very useful in case a memory card fails.
+The 1Ds Mark II writes its imaging data to Compact Flash or SDHC cards, while the D810 uses Compact Flash or SDXC cards.
+Both cameras feature dual card slots, which can be very useful in case a memory card fails.
 The D810 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1Ds Mark II cannot take advantage of Ultra High Speed SD cards.